 As a general rule, smaller younger plants are less likely to drop leaves when compared to taller and older ones.
 To prevent and avoid this problem is simple; when your plant has an established home don't keep moving it around.
 Find a spot for it where it can stay put all year around out of draughts and away from wide temperature changes.

 Mealybugs, Aphids and other Pests

-Unfortunately your Weeping Fig, as versatile and as wonderful as it might be, can be susceptible to pests.
+Unfortunately your plant, as versatile and as wonderful as it might be, can be susceptible to pests.
 In particular infestations of Mealybugs and Aphids can be quite common and difficult to shift due to the large surface area of the leaves.

 Lower leaves falling off

 The bottom leaves of a Ficus will turn yellow and fall in time.
 You're not doing anything wrong as this is inevitable and is common with many houseplants.

 If it looks like the ones in the picture then it's quite common and nothing to be concerned about.
 These spots are white, waxy and circular and might initially be confused with disease or pests but are actually characteristic of some Ficus plants.

 But what is it?
 Well, no one is completely sure.
 Although it's generally believed to be either the plants way of getting rid of a build up minerals and salts in the soil, or it's a way to attract pollinators such as Fig Wasps.
 It tends to wear away by itself given time, but if they annoy you, the white spot can be wiped off quite easily.

 Yellowing leaf edges